 Commission-less Staking

 Cosmos Validators take a percentage fee to help maintain their operations.
 Unlike other blockchains like Solana, Cosmos does not have commission-free validators.
 You’ll have to choose ones with minimal commission and a high reputation.
-Commission-less Staking With free websites like Mint Scan, you can view Cosmos's top validators and their corresponding commission rates and uptime.
-Interestingly, despite Coinbase’s high % commission rate of 20%, it is the largest validator, taking 11.18% of all staked ATOM.
-This could be due to Coinbase’s good reputation and compliance with regulators.
-These customers would rather stake with the Centralized Exchange than create their own self-custody wallet and stake natively.
+While Polli automatically selects the best validators, you can also manually choose which ones you think are the best.
+With its full validator view, you can see all validators offering their services.
+Commission-less Staking Aside from Polli, free websites like Mint Scan allow you to view Cosmos's top validators and their corresponding commission rates and uptime.

 Diversify Validators

 Consider delegating your ATOM to multiple validators to mitigate the slashing risk, which is the penalty for a validator's misbehavior, and maximize your staking rewards.
 This diversification can help spread the risk and improve overall returns.
-The minimum required ATOM tokens for is negligible, at less than 0.1 ATOM, so you should be able to choose more than one validator.
-This is easy to do when staking with a self-custody wallet.
-Keplr provides staking under a three-step process and flags which validators have relatively high commissions.
-Diversify Validators
+The minimum required ATOM tokens is negligible, at less than 0.1 ATOM, so you should be able to choose more than one validator.
+Furthermore, staking optimization platforms like Polli automatically redelegate your stake to avoid penalization.

 Stay Informed